jsakamoto/Toolbelt.Blazor.HotKeys/README.md

 > dotnet add package Toolbelt.Blazor.HotKeys
 ```

-**Step.2** Register "HotKeys" service into the DI container, at `ConfigureService` method in the `Startup` class of your Blazor application.
+**Step.2** Register "HotKeys" service into the DI container.

+If the Blazor version of the project is ver.3.1 preview 4 or earlyer, you should add the code into  `ConfigureService` method in the `Startup` class of your Blazor application.

 ```csharp
 using Toolbelt.Blazor.Extensions.DependencyInjection; // <- Add this line, and...